Pulmonary Veins

 The right pulmonary veins pass behind the right atrium and superior vena cava; the left in front of the descending thoracic aorta

-One thought on “Pulmonary Veins
+1 thoughts on “Pulmonary Veins

 Leave a Reply